The Daily Dose/Wednesdsay, April 16, 2025

 Knowledge is power.

-The Carpenter’s biggest hit on the Hot 100 was (They Long To Be) Close to You, which spent four weeks at #1 in 1970.
+Elvis Presley’s biggest record on the Hot 100 was the double-sided hit Don’t Be Cruel/Hound Dog, which spent eleven weeks at #1 in 1956.

 Today’s Stumper